 Clink is a tabletop RPG about drifters, the creeds that bring them together, and the history that drives them apart.
-The game uses coins to tell a story inspired by spaghetti westerns, ronin tales, and shows like Firefly or Supernatural.
+This game uses coins to tell a story inspired by spaghetti westerns, ronin tales, and shows like Firefly or Supernatural.

 A few people have requested some “Grittier” rules for Clink.
 You can download them here.

 It’s a flexible system that can support nearly any setting, so long as there’s room for folks who aim to misbehave (six-shooters and door-kickin’s encouraged too).

 By spending hard-earned coins, the player is able to reveal more and more of their Drifter’s personality through flashbacks and stories.
 But sometimes those flashbacks will bring up painful memories, burdening your Character with Scars.

 When push comes to shove in Clink, it’s time to start flipping coins.
 A “heads” gets you what you’re going for, but every “tails” sends you deeper and deeper into trouble.